 Should you incorporate test automation into your software development approach?
 In our opinion, this should not be the question.
 We believe you must incorporate test automation.
 The only question is when you should do it and where.
-Should you implement test automation on both frontend and backend?
-In this article, we’ll share our 17+ years of experience with both frontend and backend test automation and where we feel it’s best to use it and why.
+Should you implement test automation on both the frontend and backend?
+In this article, we’ll share our 17+ years of experience with both frontend and backend test automation and where we feel it’s best to use it, and why.

 Nevertheless, automated software testing is only beneficial if it’s done right.
 Learn more about how to plan a successful testing strategy and find out how to prepare the budget for the best software testing.

 TA (testing automation) is using software development tools to test the software you’re building.
 While manual testers are just people emulating the user behavior and testing various software units, automated testing tools enter data, compare actual and expected results, and write reports without human interaction.